Skip to main content

 Top 20 Places Where Starter Homes Are Still Affordable

-These metros rank highest based on the gap between what a median-income household can afford and actual starter condo prices.
+These metros are listed based on the measured gap between median-income affordability estimates and reported starter condo prices.

 How to Interpret Each Affordable Starter Home Market Profile